charlescp97/charlescp97/README.md

 > *Bridging the gap between theoretical chemistry, computational methods, and machine learning applications*

-I'm a **Machine Learning Scientist** at **Intellegens** with a focus on chemical and life sciences.
+I'm a **Principle Life Science Innovation Lead** at **Intellegens** with a focus on chemical and life sciences.
 My work spans across various domains including pharmacokinetics, oligonucleotide manufacturing and materials.

 ### 🎓 Academic Background
 - **PhD** in Computational and Theoretical Chemistry